BobBuildTool/bob/doc/manual/manual/configuration.rst

 A subset of the resulting local environment can be passed to the three execution steps.
-The available variables to the scripts are defined by {checkout,build,package}Vars.
+The available variables to the scripts are defined by :ref:`configuration-recipes-vars` and :ref:`configuration-recipes-vars-weak`.
+The former property defines variables that are considered to influence the build while the latter names variables that are expected to *not* influence the outcome of the build.

 A variable that is consumed in one step is also set in the following.
 This means a variable consumed through checkoutVars is also set during the build and package steps.
 Likewise, a variable consumed by buildVars is set in the package step too.
 The rationale is that all three steps form a small pipeline.
 If a step depends on a certain variable then the result of the following step is already indirectly dependent on this variable.
 Thus it can be set during the following step anyway.

 A recipe might optionally offer some variables to the upstream recipe with a ``provideVars`` section.
 The values of these variables might use variable